Zharta/lotm-renting-protocol-v1/README.md

 The assumptions are the following:
 1. delegation is supported using [warm.xyz](https://warm.xyz)
 2. the current version of [warm.xyz](https://warm.xyz) if the same as the last verified version seen [here](https://etherscan.io/address/0xad0b7f45750f2211b55a1218f907e67dfac841fa#code)
-3. because [warm.xyz](https://warm.xyz) doesn't support NFT-level delegation and only supports wallet-level delegation, one vault per NFT needs to be created
+3. because [warm.xyz](https://warm.xyz) does not support NFT-level delegation and only supports wallet-level delegation, one vault per NFT needs to be created

 ## Security